-The Informatics Institute is structured in nine research groups
+The Informatics Institute is structured in ten research groups

 The Amsterdam Machine Learning Lab (AMLab) conducts research in the area of large scale modelling of complex data sources.
 This includes the development of new methods for probabilistic graphical models and non-parametric Bayesian models, the development of faster (approximate) inference and learning methods, deep learning, causal inference, reinforcement learning and multi-agent systems and the application of all of the above to large scale data domains in science and industry ('Big Data problems').